Rio – Duran Duran (1982)

 Duran Duran was born during the last gasps of punk rock, when people got tired of listening to mostly bad music and jumping around with safety pins in their ears and shirts.
-It certainly owed a debt of gratitude to them – I don’t see Duran Duran making it at the height of prog rock or classic rock, although it would have possible emerged from the disco scene.
+It certainly owed a debt of gratitude to punk — I don’t see Duran Duran making it at the height of prog rock or classic rock, although it could have possibly emerged from the disco scene.
 But here they were in 1982 in America, having already conquered the UK with “Planet Earth” and “Girls on Film.”

 The timing was perfect.
 America was in a funk musically, having to endure reincarnations of the Doobie Brothers, Kim Carnes and more classic rock.
 And Duran Duran just happened to release their second and greatest album, Rio.

 Accompanied by wild videos that could only be described as James Bond-meets Indiana Jones, the five-man group with three men with the last name Taylor took the United States by storm – at least the female side.
 The men were a little dubious of their frilly shirts, makeup and overall attraction to girls to like them.
 It was hatred, homophobia and jealousy all rolled into one.

 I was not one of those guys.
 Granted, I was not one of those girls, either.
 “Hungry Like the Wolf” took me by the lapels and slung me up against the wall, threatening to beat the crap out of me.
 It was fast, with its wild tribal beats, synthesizers and lead singer Simon Le Bon’s plaintiff vocals.
 It was infinitely melodic, though, and I found myself humming along to the song every time it came on the radio.